TomasMeade/NYC-Condos-Manhattan-vs-Brooklyn/README.md

 See the Rmd file to see all code used in the project.

-The dataset used is from NYC.gov.
+The dataset is from NYC.gov.